zayd100/kincircle/README.md

 Kin Circle is built on the principle that family connections should be private, ad-free, and algorithm-free.
 No data harvesting, no external tracking, no strangers.
 Just family.

+## To add
+Add, more chat features and fix the dark web UI issue.
+Also start testing.
 ---

 **License**: MIT
 **Created**: 2025
+**Last Update**: 2026